-You asked for a story didn’t you, and I wondered which one to tell you.
+You asked for a love story didn’t you, and I wondered which one to tell you.
 I should warn you this isn’t always a pretty tale.
 Don’t read this if you are in a long term relationship where you have a tacit agreement not to talk about what you really desire or if you instinctively know that opening that particular Pandora’s Box is not something you will do in this lifetime.
 The view from this side of that activity can be a hair-raising read for some, and for others it is merely a record of someone experiencing the consequences of their behaviour.
 Do read this if your curiosity is awakened however.
-It’s a tale about curiousity, courage and exploration in an ordinary life.
-Enough of these meanderings, pull up a seat, shall we begin?
+It’s a tale about curiosity, courage and exploration in an ordinary life.
+It’s a love letter of sorts, one that doesn’t conform to the traditional ways, a love letter to myself because that is who I found here, more precious than any external love and it has left me more capable is giving love to others because of it.
+Anyway enough of these meanderings, pull up a seat, shall we begin?

 I was at work, a perfectly ordinary day was happening around me, and yet I had a sense of something bigger than me happening at the same time.
 Has that ever happened to you?
 You know, simultaneously present in the moment yet at the same time being pulled out and into an expanding place.
 Somewhere you can feel yourself being pushed against the edges of normality where the status quo, all those unwritten laws about life you perhaps fought against when you were a teenager but accepted as part of the rite of passage into adulthood, is being stretched and pulled around.
 The close-woven fabric having to pull and expand, and the threads straining and gaping as it does so.
 A new space appears.
 A liminal space.
 A gap.